 The rich variety of opportunities available to students at IE Business School includes mentorship programs that have been created to be beneficial to both mentors and mentees alike.

-In line with IE University’s values, the mentor programs for the Master in Visual and Digital Media and the Master in Customer Experience & Innovation succeed by adopting a human-centered approach.
+In line with IE University’s values, the mentor programs for the Master in Creative Direction, Content and Branding and the Master in Customer Experience & Innovation succeed by adopting a human-centered approach.

 The goal of the programs is to give students the best start possible as they embark on a new phase of their personal and learning journeys.

 Mentor Manager Alexandra Zografou and Mentor Program Founder Laura McDermott tell us more.

 An evolving program

 The mentorship programs first began four years ago and have evolved into the structured, student-centric sessions we have today.
 Set up by alumni for students, and built around a human-centered ethos, what was initially a straightforward “buddy” system connecting incoming students with graduates of previous cohorts now looks very different.

 Social activities outside of the sessions allow mentors and mentees to build strong relationships, with mentors using their experience of the programs to anticipate their mentees’ needs.